 The amount of residual commissions you can make per week is capped and based on your iBuumerang ranking.

-iBuumerang Distributor Ranks*Mobile users: scroll left/right on table if last column is not fully visible
+iBuumerang Distributor Ranks*Mobile users: Scroll left/right on table if your screen can't fit all 4 columns

 |Double Crown Diam.||7,000,000||20%||$200,000|

 If you’re one of the few who can make it to the top of the iBuumerang pyramid success ladder, your residual income will be capped at $250k per week.

 Say what?
 I can only make a milli per month?

 (I only accept $500k per week.
 But that’s just me.)

 5. Unilevel Commissions — This bonus is paid monthly and based on your personally enrolled recruits up to 7 levels below you.